apolloapi/modsysML/README.md

 ## Why Apollo API?

-Before Apollo, testing model quality and automating workloads was time-consuming, with Apollom, you can simplify, accelerate and backtest the entire process.
+Before Apollo, testing model quality and automating workloads was time-consuming, with Apollo, you can simplify, accelerate and backtest the entire process.
 This makes it easier to train classifiers, handle real-time changes and make data driven decisions.

 ## 🚀 Interesting, how can I try it?